 World Day to Combat Desertification and Drought 17 June 2024 – There is no doubt that droughts pose a serious threat to sustainable development, especially in developing countries, but increasingly also in developed countries.
 Forecasts predict that by 2050 drought will affect roughly three-quarters of humanity.
-The United Nations Convention to Combat Desertification (UNCCD) has announced that the global observance of the event on the occasion of desertification day 2022 will take place in Madrid, Spain.
+The United Nations Convention to Combat Desertification (UNCCD) has announced that the global observance of the event on the occasion of desertification day 2024 will take place in Germany.

 Know About World Environment Day